re4m/jekyll-manager/docs/_frontend/containers.md

 ```

-# Views

-Contains all of the views linked with the routes.
+The following contain views linked with the routes.

 ## Configuration